planetfederal/gxp/doc/source/styler/styler.rst

     [(/^\/geoserver\/(.*)/), require("./proxy").pass({url: geoserver, allowAuth: true, preserveHost: true})]

 Note, by default the styler plugin will only work if the application is run on the same domain and port as GeoServer.
-Now our proxy is setup to pass on the Authorization headers to GeoServer, but be wanred: never do this for a production proxy.
+Now our proxy is setup to pass on the Authorization headers to GeoServer, but be warned: never do this for a production proxy.
 So let's prepare our build profile (buildjs.cfg), and add plugins/Styler.js and widgets/WMSLayerPanel.js to the gxp section.
 Also add OpenLayers/Style2.js to the openlayers section, and GeoExt/widgets/VectorLegend.js to the geoext section.
 Restart the application using ant and refresh the browser:

   .. figure:: gxp-img22.png
      :align: center